Regulations & Compliance

 Legal assurance of Signaturit’s advanced electronic signature

-• Document integrity: Uses public/private key cryptography to detect any post-signature modification in both the signed file and its evidentiary record.
+• Document integrity: PKI‑based tamper evidence on both the signed file and the evidence record.

-• Time-stamped evidence: All data is encrypted and time-stamped by a trusted authority to ensure long-term integrity and traceability.
+• Time‑stamped evidence: data encrypted and time‑stamped for long‑term integrity and traceability.

 These features are designed to meet legal standards and hold up under regulatory or judicial scrutiny without reliance on marketing assurances.